 Biography

-Kosta Tonev is a visual artist based in Vienna, Austria.
-He received a BA degree from the National Academy of Art in Sofia and an MA degree from the Academy of Fine Arts in Vienna.
-In the years that followed, his work expanded beyond his initial training as a painter to include performative and text-based approaches, employing the media of photography, video, installation and sound.
-His interest in language and storytelling is closely linked to the field of artistic research.
-He constructs narratives involving references to music, film, intellectual discourse, and popular culture.
-Drawing on his own experiences or an alter ego he has invented, he often addresses issues around history and politics in a humorous and playful way.
-In the process, the artist renders a complex archaeology of the present, told in the first person.
+Kosta Tonev (b.
+1980, Bulgaria) is a visual artist based in Vienna, Austria.
+He holds a Bachelor's degree from the National Academy of Arts in Sofia and a Master's degree from the Academy of Fine Arts in Vienna.
+Expanding beyond his foundational training in painting, Tonev embraces a multidisciplinary approach, integrating performative and text-based practices across media such as drawing, video, installation, and sound.
+Rooted in research and storytelling, his work constructs narratives incorporating references to music, film, intellectual discourse, and popular culture.
+Drawing on personal experiences or adopting fictional personas, he explores themes of society and politics, to playfully deliver a first-person history of the present.